rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/metrics/visualise-metrics.md

 13. To change the time range, click **Past 5 minutes** drop-down list and select your desired range.
 14. The final graph may look like the one below:
 ![Final graph](/images/chapters/developer-guide/tooling-automation/metrics/graph-1.png?classes=border,shadow&width=50pc)

+{{% notice note %}}
+The procedure to visualize the system metrics is the same as the procedure to visualize metrics from a ROS topic as explained above.
+{{% /notice %}}